numeric-rust/numeric/README.md

 ## Contribute

 We love pull requests and there are tons of things to work on for this project.
-Don't hesitate to ask if you want suggestions for contributions (big or small).
+If you want suggestions for contributions, check out [TODO.md](TODO.md) (a non-exhaustive list of what would be useful additions).
 Add your name to the [CONTRIBUTORS.md](CONTRIBUTORS.md) file as part of your PR, no matter how small it may seem.

 ## Acknowledgements

 Numeric Rust is primarily inspired by Numpy and borrows heavily from that project.
 Even the name is a play on **Num**eric **Py**thon.
 Another source of some inspiration is Torch7.